MainFighter/vcredistinstaller/readme.md

 **The script will grab the files it needs from my server by default, it can easily be changed though.**

+*You can use this script for whatever you want, just give me some credit aye* ;)

+## What does it do?

+The script just downloads (from my servers) and installs Visual C++ Redistrubutables in the background without the need for user input.
+The script will automatically elevate it's permissions (still needs users consent) when the script is started.

+## How do I use it?

+Simply run the vcredistinstaller.cmd script, should be self explanatory from there.

+## Customization

+The script is pretty customizable through the variables that are places at the top of the script itself, all the variables are explained inside the script.
+I set out to make it as customizable as possible and will most likely continue making it more customizable as I continue to add things.

 ## Background

-The script was originally made (legacy versions) as a simple installer script for automated Windows installs, I decided to make the script its own thing mainly because I wanted to see what could be done with batch scripts and because I was bored.
-I rewrote the script because I was interested in seeing what I could do and wanted to make a modular install script that I could use for multiple things.
+The script was originally made as a simple background installer script for automoted Windows installs, I decided to make the script its own thing because I needed to use it outside of that.
+I then started adding more stuff to the script because I wanted to see what I could actually do with it, I eventually decided to start over and make it customizable and modular so I could easily use it for other things.
+Yes, it is over complicated for the task it is designed to acomplish but that is because I wanted to see exactly what I could do with bash and I have used it in other tasks besides installing VC++ Redists since I remade the script.
+The only real reason it was ever uploaded to GitHub was because I wanted to learn how to properly use GitHub and Git.

-## What does it do?

-The script downloads and installs Visual C++ Redistributables automatically.

-Just run the script, the script automatically asks for Administrator permissions and from there downloads and installs the VC++ Redists in the background.

-## Customize

-The script is pretty customizable through variables that are at the top of the script.
-All the variables are explained in the script.